mattcanty/blog/content/blog/2020-10-29-my-new-desktop/index.md

 description: I'm going to use my Raspberry PI for anything which doesn't need the oompf
 ---

-A friend of mine is really into security and privacy.
-It is kinda great considering they don't have a career in tech.
-It's impressive stuff.
+A friend of mine is really into using their Pi for personal computing.
+They're also really into privacy and security.
+It is kinda great considering their career isn't technical.
+It's impressive stuff and makes a nice change to hear someone be genuinely concerned about passwords.

 They use a Pi so why can't _i_?